arbrown/wasd/content/posts/backlogged-pinball.md

 ## The code

-All backend code (web app, cloud functions, sample reaction services, etc...) is in
+All backend code (web app, Cloud Run Functions, sample reaction services, etc...) is in
 [this GitHub repository](https://github.com/GoogleCloudPlatform/backlogged-pinball-backend/).